Robert C Cobb Senior buys the Old Pickard Farm in Littleton, Massachusetts, on November 20. Cobb’s Pedigreed Chicks is formed.

 One million breeders were produced.

 Cobb begins a breeding line of all white birds, called White Rocks.
-These birds along with the Vantress male provide the foundation of today’s pedigree Cobb lines.

 The White Rocks are introduced into the US broiler breeder market.